demergent-labs/open_value_sharing/README.md

 ### Sharing Heuristic

-The practical approach for determining and executing payments.
+A practical approach for determining and executing payments.
 For example, Burned Weighted Halving is the heuristic influencing this specification.
-It is defined below.
-Other heuristics are possible and not specified here.
+It is explained below.
+Implementations may choose other heuristics which are not specified here.

 ### Burned Weighted Halving

+This heuristic is designed for the [ICP](https://internetcomputer.org/) platform and the [cycles](https://internetcomputer.org/docs/current/concepts/tokens-cycles#cycles) asset.
+It greatly influences this specification, and its basic concepts are expected to influence the default heuristic for most platforms.

+Burned Weighted Halving is a resource usage-based sharing heuristic.
+It attempts to measure resource usage at a high level rather than at the level of an individual dependency.
+That measurement combined with dependency weights and depths in the dependency tree are used to attempt to fairly compensate dependencies.

-Designed for the [ICP](https://internetcomputer.org/) platform and the [cycles](https://internetcomputer.org/docs/current/concepts/tokens-cycles#cycles) asset, the total amount to be divided between dependencies during a batch is determined by the amount of cycles burned between periods.
-This amount is cut in half for the first level of the dependency tree.
-All dependencies at that level share this half of the total amount.
-This amount is divided between dependencies based on their weight.
+The total payment amount to be divided between dependencies during a batch is determined by the amount of cycles burned between periods multiplied by the shared percentage.
+This amount is cut in half and assigned to the first level of the dependency tree.
+All dependencies at the first level share this half of the total payment amount.
+This amount is divided between dependencies at the first level based on their weight.
 The weight defaults to 1 but can be overriden individually by the consumer.

-The next level shares half of the remaining half.
+The next level in the dependency tree shares half of the remaining half not assigned to the first level.
 This repeats until the final level.
-The final two levels receive the same amount to be shared between dependencies.
+The final two levels receive the same amount to be shared between their dependencies.

-$$
-\text{payment\_amount} = \frac{\text{total\_amount}}{2^{\text{dependency\_depth} + (\text{if bottom is true, then } 0 \text{ else } 1)}} \times \frac{\text{dependency\_weight}}{\text{dependency\_depth}}
-$$

 ### Shared Percentage